 The purpose of the Maryland Department of Housing and Community Development’s Multifamily Energy Efficiency and Housing Affordability (MEEHA) program is to promote energy efficiency and affordability in the State’s multifamily rental housing developments for limited and moderate income households.
 These improvements are intended to reduce a building’s energy use and lower utility bills for occupants and owners.

-Only individually and mixed metered projects located in the service territories of the following utility companies are eligible for funding (See the Service Territory Map.)
+The MEEHA Program is funded by utility ratepayers (utility customers) through utility companies serving Maryland that are regulated by Maryland’s Public Service Commission.
+Only projects located in the service territories of the following utility companies are eligible for funding (see the

 Eligible Utility Companies:

 - Potomac Electric Power Company (PEPCO)

 The Maryland Department of Housing and Community Development has been allocated a total of $20.5 million (residential) and $5 million (commercial) for the 2021-2023 funding cycle.

 MEEHA funds are restricted to affordable multifamily rental properties with income or rent restrictions for a minimum of 20% of units for tenants with income at or below 80% of AMI.
 Eligible applicants include non-profit organizations, for-profit organizations and governmental entities.

 MEEHA energy funds are used for the purchase and installation of energy efficiency measures.
 Funds are issued to affordable housing owners or developers through a grant or loan (typically 0% interest and deferred payments for the term of the loan).

 The amount of MEEHA funding is determined in one of two ways: an energy audit conducted by a